visserle/AnkiOps/README.md

 **Solution**: Move detection + automatic deck correction

 **Import (Markdown → Anki)**:
-When you move a card between markdown files:
+When you move a note between markdown files:
-1. Cut card from `DeckA.md` (keeping its ID)
+1. Cut note from `DeckA.md` (keeping its ID)
 2. Paste into `DeckB.md`
-3. Import detects card in wrong deck → **auto-moves to DeckB**
+3. Import detects note in wrong deck → **auto-moves to DeckB**
 4. **Review history preserved**

 **Export (Anki → Markdown)**:
-When you move a card between decks in Anki:
+When you move a note between decks in Anki:
-1. Export detects card disappeared from DeckA, appeared in DeckB
+1. Export detects note disappeared from DeckA, appeared in DeckB
 2. Reports as move (not deletion + creation)
-3. Card appears in correct Markdown file
+3. Note appears in correct Markdown file

 Note: Deck renaming is only possible via export (Anki → Markdown).
 While import (Markdown → Anki) can be used to create new decks named after the file, renaming decks should always happen via export.
 Since the `deck_id` is not dependent on the file name, there is no conflict when the Markdown file name differs from a deck's name in Anki.